- Overview

 PROCEDURE MyProcedure()

-str is TO string
+str is string

 IF MyCondition THEN

-INTERNAL PROCEDURE my_proc_interne()
+INTERNAL PROCEDURE my_internal_procedure()

 str = "thing"